sass/sass/doc-src/SASS_CHANGELOG.md

 * Allow modulo arithmetic for numbers with compatible units.
 Thanks to [Isaac Devine](http://www.devinesystems.co.nz).

+* There's new parser logic for `@keyframes` directives.
+This will improve the formatting of these directives, as well as catch more errors when using them.

 ### Backwards Incompatibilities -- Must Read!

 * Sass will now throw an error when `@extend` is used to extend a selector